886515/java-time-consumption/README.md

 # java-time-consumption

-> :hourglass: A Java class used to generate a log file with information on the runtime of blocks of code.
+> A Java class used to generate a log file with information on the runtime of blocks of code.

 ## What it is